libremfg/PackML-MQTT-Simulator/README.md

 ## Getting Started

 To start and run the PackML simulation, you'll need an MQTT server running and accessible to the image.
-Once available, the easiest approach is using docker to run the simulation using environmental variables to control the MQTT host, Site, Area, and line.
+Once available, the easiest approach is using docker to run the simulation using environmental variables to control the MQTT connection, Site, Area, and line.
 Once up and running, use an MQTT client to publish to .../Command/Reset and .../Command/Start to get the simulated machine into the execute state.

 ### Docker